bubbles1947/CSE499A_fall2025_group-6/README.md

-# Optimizing TinyML for Indoor Localisation in
+# Optimizing TinyML with quantization and distillation for Indoor Localisation in Resource-Constrained Environments
-Resource-Constrained Environments

 In this project we try to deploy a feasible adaptation of state-of-the-art TinyML indoor localization systems for usage